Matthias-Gille/tmp/tmp.md

 When you plan your repositories/projects inside GitHub think about three things:

-### Repositories can either be visible or non visible for everyone else
+### Repositories can either be visible or not visible for everyone else
 It is not possible to hide a subfolder from someone.
 So best would be to create specific private repos for administration stuff.
 You can check the status everytime under: Settings > xxx

 ### Respositories can only be cloned completely
 It is not possible to clone (save) subfolders to your computer.
 Therefore you need a clever logic since your harddrive space is limited.
 Best would be to create repos for every big project and combine the rest in a repo for daily jobs.
 You can also set up archive repos.
 But again these archive repos should be set up for each year individually so they don't get too big.

-### Whatever was uploaded to a repository will stay forever inside the history
+### Whatever was uploaded to a repository will stay there forever
 If you upload 500MB of material when you start a project and delete it when the project is done, it will stay there inside the history.
 GitHub keeps those files in case you might want to return to a previous state of your project later.
 Keep this in mind and always only upload, what is important for the project or for others.
 Also try to keep your sketch & photoshop files as small as possible.
 Don't import hi-res 70MB images, when you just need a 960x320px visual.

 ### Naming of our repositories